Radiated EMI Sources in High Speed/High Frequency PCBs

 Radiated EMI measurements during EMC testing

-The image above shows a snapshot of results from an EMC test under CISPR requirements.
+The image above shows a snapshot of results from an EMC test under CISPR requirements (U.S. uses FCC certification requirements).
 This product is right at the edge of Class B limits on radiated emissions.
 We can see a very complicated resonance spectrum in this plot with a large number of sharp peaks superimposed on wide peaks at lower level.
 What causes all of this radiated noise?
 There a number of sources that can cause this type of emission from a board.
 Interestingly, the board may work just fine as long as sensitive portions of the board are properly isolated; these problems aren’t obvious until you look into the far field regime.

 Controlling radiated EMI from trace, planes, and components requires controlling the electromagnetic field by choosing the correct geometry for your conductors and components.
 This means you’ll need to select the right stackup for your particular operating frequency in order to control electric fields in your board.
 Once you move to very high frequencies (we’re talking mmWave frequencies), there are other effects that can arise due to the arrangement of plane layers.

 The example test results shown above allow us to identify three sources of radiated EMI: